-The following table summarizes, on a pro forma, as adjusted basis, as of January 31, 2021, the number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration paid, or to be paid, and the weighted-average price per share paid, or to be paid, by existing stockholders and by new investors in this offering at the assumed initial public offering price of $$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on a pro forma, as adjusted basis, as of January 31, 2021, the number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration paid, or to be paid, and the weighted-average price per share paid, or to be paid, by existing stockholders and by new investors in this offering at the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, before deducting the underwriting discount and estimated offering expenses payable by us.

-Shares Purchased Total Consid eration Weighted- Average Price Per Share
+Shares Purchased Total Cons sideration Weighted- Average Price Per Share

 Number Percent Amount Percent

-Existing stockholders % \$ % \$
+Existing stockholders % \$ 9/ 6 \$

 New public investors

-Total 100% \$ 100% \$
+Total 100% \$ 100% 6 \$

+The table above assumes no shares is exercised in full, the numb stock outstanding after this offering. ck held by existing stock holders would be reduced to% of the total num